Helping visitors enjoy Scotland responsibly

 Target audience

-To do this we’ll work with influencers to give this approach authenticity and we’ll use channels that will give us the best reach and engage this audience – with TikTok a key channel.
-This will give you fantastic content to share and engage your visitors – or perhaps attract some new ones.
+To do this we worked with influencers to give this approach authenticity and we used channels that we knew would give us the best reach and engage our target audience.
+This provided fantastic content for others to share and engage with visitors – or perhaps attract some new ones.

-For those a wee bit older and our international audience, we’ll use visitor and residents' love of Scotland, or memory of the last time they visited, to create ambassadors for visitor management.
+For those a wee bit older and our international audience, we used visitor and residents' love of Scotland, or memory of the last time they visited, to create ambassadors for visitor management.

-We’ll take an emotional approach that celebrates what makes Scotland so special and calls upon visitors to protect it.
-And we’ll celebrate the incredible sights, sounds, moments, and magic our followers expect from us – and ask for their help to protect them.
+We took an emotional approach to celebrate what makes Scotland so special, calling upon visitors to protect it.
+And we celebrated the incredible sights, sounds, moments, and magic our followers expect from us –asking for their help to protect them.

 Campaign activity

-Activity will include a mix of radio, YouTube, social media and publishing through media partnerships – all targeted to reach and engage these key audiences.
+Activity included a mix of radio, YouTube, social media and publishing through media partnerships – all targeted to reach and engage these key audiences.

 Digital Media Library

-The easiest way for you to get behind the new campaign is to share imagery and content that can enhance your marketing material.
+The easiest way for you to get behind our campaigns is to share imagery and content that can enhance your marketing material.

 We can help by giving you access to a range of pictures of Scotland and campaign resources such as videos and infographics, which you can download and use free of charge.